Computer Science

 Heartland AEA Computer Science Overview + Resources

 Heartland AEA is committed to supporting schools as they work to implement the Iowa Core Computer Science Standards.
-Area schools should contact a member of the Heartland AEA Computer Science Team for support.

 Important Contacts